On product Schur triples in the integers: Introduction

 \begin{theorem} For every $\varepsilon>0$ there exists $n_0(\eps)\in \mathbb{N}$ such that the following holds for all $n \ge n_0(\eps)$.
 Every $2$-colouring of $[2,n]$ contains at least $n^{1/3-\varepsilon}$ monochromatic product Schur triples. \end{theorem}

-Whilst writting the paper, it came to our attention that Aragão, Chapman, Ortega and Souza~\cite{ACOS23}, in an upcoming paper, have shown, among other results, that any 2-colouring of $[2,n]$ has at least $(2^{-3/2}-o(1))n^{1/2}\log n$ monochromatic integer solutions to ${ab=c}$.
-In general, we believe that the number of monochromatic Schur triples in any $k$-coloring of $[2,n]$ should depend on Schur numbers.
-We observe that the colouring on $[2,n]$ which provides the lower bound on $g_*(k,n)$ in Theorem~\ref{thm:det_prod} yields $O(n^{1/S'(k)} \log n)$ monochromatic Schur triples.
-See Section~\ref{sec:det} for more details.
+Whilst writing the paper, Aragão, Chapman, Ortega and Souza~\cite{ACOS23} showed, among other results, that any $2$-colouring of $[2,n]$ has at least $(2^{-3/2}-o(1))n^{1/2}\log(n)$ monochromatic integer solutions to ${ab=c}$, which is sharp up to lower order terms.
+In general, we believe that the number of monochromatic product Schur triples in any $k$-colouring of $[2,n]$ should depend on Schur numbers.
+We observe that the $k$-colouring on $[2,n]$ that provides the lower bound on $g_*(k-1,n)$ in Theorem~\ref{thm:det_prod} yields $O(n^{1/S'(k-1)} \log(n))$ monochromatic product Schur triples, which matches the lower bound of Aragão, Chapman, Ortega and Souza~\cite{ACOS23} up to $\log$ factors also for $k=3,4$.
+Theorems~\ref{thm:det_prod} and~\ref{thm:det_prod_mult} are proven in Section~\ref{sec:det}.